-We expect our suppliers and their subcontractors to fully comply with all applicable laws and to adhere to internationally recognized environmental, social and governance standards.
+In 2018, we spent around $9 billion with more than 30,000 suppliers globally, who provided products and services that ranged from raw materials to transporting finished goods.
+We expect these suppliers and their subcontractors to fully comply with all applicable laws and to adhere to internationally recognized environmental, social and governance standards.
 Our Global Code of Ethics, Supplier Sustainability Policy and Global Supplier Code of Conduct clearly state our expectations for every supplier.

-Periodically, we assess the sustainability of our top 100 suppliers globally against our expectations.
-These suppliers represent approximately 25 percent of our annual procurement spend.
+Periodically, we assess the sustainability of our top 100 suppliers globally who represent approximately 25 percent of our annual procurement spend.
+Areas evaluated include:

 - Policies, including sustainability, code of conduct, anti-corruption and bribery, human rights, conflict minerals, proprietary technology, health and safety and environmental sustainability;

 - Criminal violations involving corruption, bribery or antitrust;